andyneeb/eap-clustering/README.md

 $ oc delete pod eap-clustering-n-xyz

-Step 7: (Optional) Follow EAP log to see the new pod joining the cluster
+Step 7: (Optional) Follow EAP log to see the new pod joining the cluster (or use GUI)

 $ oc logs eap-clustering-m-abc -f